1979 U.S. Clay Court Championships – Men's singles

 Top-seed Jimmy Connors claimed the title and first prize money of $25,000 by defeating third-seeded Guillermo Vilas in the final.

+This tournament was also notable for the first meeting between Connors and Ivan Lendl, who would go on to play a total of 35 matches between each other; Connors won their quarterfinal match.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.